vangj/py-bbn/README.md

 There is also the option to generate sample data from your BBN.
 This synthetic data may be summarized to generate your posterior marginal probabilities and work as a form of approximate inference.

+# Power Up, Next Level

+If you like py-bbn, please inquire about our next-generation products below!

+* [turing_bbn](https://turing-bbn.oneoffcoder.com/) is a C++17 implementation of py-bbn; take your causal and probabilistic inferences to the next computing level!
+* [pyspark-bbn](https://pyspark-bbn.oneoffcoder.com/) is a is a scalable, massively parallel processing MPP framework for learning structures and parameters of Bayesian Belief Networks BBNs using [Apache Spark](https://spark.apache.org/).

 # Exact Inference Usage

 Below is an example code to create a Bayesian Belief Network, transform it into a join tree,